dbear496/genpass/README.md

 ## How to use it
 After choosing a seed and doing the setup, you can generate a password by running `genpass` on the terminal.
 It will ask you for a tag for the password and for your master password.
 It will then print the generated password to standard out.
 To instead put the generated password in your clipboard, use the `-c` option.
 To print a list of all available options, use the `-h` option.

+Make sure to use a different tag for each password or online account.
+If you use the same tag, then GenPass will generate the same password, and using the same password across two or more online accounts is not secure.

 ## How to set it up

 To install GenPass, simply copy `genpass.sh` to `/usr/local/bin/genpass`.